ParrotStone/SQL-Problem-Solving/README.md

 # SQL-Problem-Solving
-A repository that contains all my solution to SQL questions on LeetCode with MySQL syntax
+A repository that contains all my solutions to SQL questions on LeetCode with MySQL syntax